juji-io/datalevin/search-bench/README.md

 concurrency while indexing.
 Therefore, some use cases that Lucene family of search engines excel in, such as log ingestion, are not suitable for Datalevin.

-Lucene has thousands of man hour behind its development and is extremely configurable, while Datalevin search engine is embedded in a newly developed database with "simplicity" as its motto, so it does not offer any bells and whistles other than the core search features.
+Lucene has perhaps hundreds of man hour behind its development and is extremely configurable, while Datalevin search engine is embedded in a newly developed database with *simplicity* as its motto, so it does not offer any bells and whistles other than the core search features.

-On the other hand, Datalevin search engine already performs very well, and still has many low-hanging fruits for performance improvement.
+On the other hand, Datalevin search engine already performs very well, and still has some low-hanging fruits for performance improvement.
 It will be nicely integrated with other Datalevin database features to supports our goal of simplifying data access.